vectorgrp/sil-kit-adapters-generic-linux-io/README.md

 **Note 3:** If you don't provide a specific path for SILKIT_PACKAGE_DIR and there is no SIL Kit installation on your system, a SIL Kit release package (the default version listed in CMakeLists.txt) will be fetched from github.com and the adapter will be built against it.

-The adapters and demo executables will be available in the bin directory.
-Additionally the SilKit shared library is copied to the lib directory next to it automatically.
+The adapter and demo executables will be available in the bin directory.
+Additionally the ``SilKit`` shared library is copied to the lib directory next to it automatically.

-## b) Getting Started with pre-built Adapters and Demos
+## b) Getting Started with pre-built Adapter and Demos
-Download a preview or release of the Adapters directly from [Vector SIL Kit Adapters Releases](https://github.com/vectorgrp/sil-kit-adapters-generic-linux-io/releases).
+Download a preview or release of the adapter directly from [Vector SIL Kit Adapter for Generic Linux IO Releases](https://github.com/vectorgrp/sil-kit-adapters-generic-linux-io/releases).

 If not already existent on your system you should also download a SIL Kit Release directly from [Vector SIL Kit Releases](https://github.com/vectorgrp/sil-kit/releases).
 You will need this for being able to start a sil-kit-registry.

 ## Install the sil-kit-adapter-generic-linux-io (optional)
-If you call the following command (can be done for self build and pre build package after cmake configure) ``sil-kit-adapter-generic-linux-io`` can be called from everywhere without defining a path:
+If you call the following command (can be done for self-built and pre-built package after cmake configure) ``sil-kit-adapter-generic-linux-io`` can be called from everywhere without defining a path:

     sudo cmake --build build --target install